 These products include reusable menstrual cups and period underwear.
 There are also many smartphone apps that can help people better understand how their body prepares for, and acts during, their period.

 Much has been done to remove the stigma of menstruation and to help people care for themselves during their period, but there’s still work to do.

 In Britain, a 2017 survey from Plan International reported that 1 in 7 girls say they’ve struggled to afford menstrual protection.
 More than 1 in 10 girls have had to improvise menstrual wear because they couldn’t afford proper products.

 Though the United Kingdom was set to drop taxes on tampons and other menstrual products, Brexit talks had stalled the final removal of the levy.
 The tampon tax was finally eliminated in 2021 in the UK.

 In Nepal, a 21-year-old woman died from smoke inhalation after she lit a fire to keep warm during “chhaupadi.”

 In this Nepalese practice, menstruating Hindu girls and women are forced from their home to sleep outside in huts or cattle sheds until their period ends.
 Temperatures can fall into the single digits or lower during winter, but the huts may not be heated or insulated enough to provide adequate warmth.

 In parts of India, some women are forced to isolate themselves in much the same way.

-Not every culture shuns women because of this natural cycle, though.
+Not every culture shuns menstruating individuals because of this natural cycle, though.